fltk/fltk/README.CMake.txt

     The latter will build "universal apps" on macOS, whereas the former will either build Intel (x86_64) or Apple Silicon aka M1 (arm64) apps.
     The default is to build for the host processor architecture.

+-D CMAKE_OSX_DEPLOYMENT_TARGET:STRING=<macOS version> - default EMPTY
+    This is macOS specific and ignored on other platforms.
+    Set this to any macOS version that is supported by the SDK used to build the FLTK library, e.g. '15.4' or '26.0', leave it empty, or don't set it at all.
+This delimits the macOS version where the programs built with this library can run.

 Note: the CMake variable BUILD_SHARED_LIBS is ignored by FLTK.
 FLTK builds
     static libs by default and can optionally build shared libs as well.